47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositePushSiteWith := GitHub4s
 ```

-- `micrositeGitHostingService` and `micrositeGitHostingUrl`: in order to specify a hosting service other than `GitHub`:
+- `micrositeGitHostingService` and `micrositeGitHostingUrl`: in order to specify a hosting service other than `GitHub`.
+If you are using a privately hosted GitHub instance you can set the `micrositeGitHostingUrl` to override the default github.com and repo name configuration.

 ```
 micrositeGitHostingService := GitLab